-Purple vs. Tempur-Pedic Mattress Comparison 2021Updated on January 27, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Purple vs. Tempur-Pedic Mattress Comparison 2021Updated on February 24, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Purple and Tempur-Pedic are brands that are both known and well-loved for the materials that they use in their comfort layer.
 For Purple, it’s a new material called a Hyper-Elastic Polymer.
 In the Tempur-Pedic mattresses, its the TEMPUR memory foam.

 While Purple is newer to the scene, it has won over thousands of customers with its innovative design.
 At the same time, Tempur-Pedic remains a dominant player in the mattress industry.
 There are strengths and weaknesses for each mattress, and understanding those strengths and weaknesses is a key step to choosing between these options.

 It should be noted that though Purple has recently launched two new mattresses — the Purple Hybrid Mattress and the Hybrid Premier — this comparison focuses on the Purple Mattress.

 In this guide, we’ll go over the details of the construction, firmness, performance, and price for each of these brands to help you in the process of deciding which mattress is right for you.

 The Purple and Tempur-Pedic mattresses are both layered with different types of foam, but the specific components are quite different.

 The Purple mattress has a height of 9.5”, and its cover is a simple knit fabric.
 A 3-layer design is used for the construction of the interior of the mattress.